-Shoreland Protection Initative
+Shoreland Protection Initiative

 Wisconsin’s northwoods region includes one of the highest densities of inland freshwater lakes in the world.
 Many of these lakes have clean, clear water with attractive sandy bottoms and shorelines.
 As a result, the northwoods has very high development pressure for residential waterfront and vacation home ownership.